-A timestamp for the event represented as an ISO-8601 timestamp string or an epoch time integer in milliseconds. that represents a time within one year in the past and one day in the future.
+2. A timestamp for the event represented as an ISO-8601 timestamp string, or an epoch time integer in milliseconds, that represents a time within one year in the past and one day in the future.
 Note that we recommend delivering event files as soon as possible; this enables more real-time actions on the events.
-Note that triggered messages will not send for events that are processed more than 24 hours after their timestamp.
+Furthermore, triggered messages will not be sent for events that are processed more than 24 hours after their timestamp.

-If this is a user who has never been seen before, we will create a new user for the event with those identifiers.
+If it is a user who has never been seen before, we will create a new user for the event with those identifiers.